 - Specific examples of how the CAC grant has helped your organization to improve the quality of life for participants/attendees.

-Over the past eight years, MOCA Cleveland has received more than $1.1 million in funding from Cuyahoga Arts & Culture (CAC).
-We’d like to take this opportunity to share a little bit more about this extremely important funding partner.
+Over the past twelve years, moCa Cleveland has received more than $1.7 million in funding from Cuyahoga Arts & Culture (CAC).
+We’d like to take this opportunity to share a little bit more about this important funding partner.
 Cuyahoga Arts & Culture is the public funder of arts and culture organizations, programs and events in Cuyahoga County.
-Established by voters in 2007, CAC has awarded over 1,200 grants since then, distributing over $125 million in tax dollars to more than 300 organizations based in the County.
+Established by voters in 2007, CAC has awarded over 2,100 grants since then, distributing over $182 million in tax dollars to more than 400 organizations based in the County.

-Since 2009, MOCA Cleveland’s attendance has nearly tripled to more than 45,000 visits each year.
+Since 2009, MOCA Cleveland’s attendance grown substantially.
 Over the past several years, with the expansion into our new building, receiving general operating support from Cuyahoga Arts & Culture has allowed us to deliver compelling new programs.